-The workshop featured the Blue Beyond Values Cards™ – a simple tool and process for engaging and guiding teams in core values identification and articulation.
+The workshop featured the Blue Beyond Values Navigator™ – a simple tool and process for engaging and guiding teams in core values identification and articulation.

 Employees expressed what specific values meant to them on poster boards during the Blue Beyond workshop.

 Feedback from participants following the workshop was overwhelmingly positive.
 86 percent of participants agreed or strongly agreed the exercise and discussion “helped me understand how naming our values enables us to articulate who we are when we’re at our best.”

 The workshop, analysis, and assessment work also uncovered new insights that would improve the way the organization operated moving forward.
 Employee data revealed that greater alignment and collaboration were needed in order to deliver on the mission and goals.
 A team of leaders was assembled with a charter to break down silos and encourage cross-departmental collaboration and big-picture thinking.
 This also led to important strategic decisions that impacted the organization’s structure as well as future community programs.
 While some of these decisions were tough to make, they were driven by the core values of who they are and who they aspire to be, leading to new opportunities in direct alignment with the organization’s mission.

 “The exercise was helpful in reminding me why we’re here and that we all share these values, despite our different daily routines.”

 “The card decks really helped me get into the values exercise… I think they also established a shared language in my group that we may have struggled to come up with on our own.”